cmsc334-s24/cmsc334-s24.github.io/labs/lab7-clickjacking.md

 ### Learn more

 There are other ways to perform clickjacking besides the one explored in this lab, and many possible malicious consequences beyond the ones suggested here.
 To learn more about clickjacking, visit the Open Web Application Security Project (OWASP) page on Clickjacking here. [https://owasp.org/www-community/attacks/Clickjacking](https://owasp.org/www-community/attacks/Clickjacking)

+#### Acknowledgements

+This lab is a modified remix of a Creative Commons lab created by Collin Howland, Faith Letzkus, Julio Trujillo, and Steve Cole at Washington University in St. Louis.
+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.